-Project Number: OP10-05 (01-K-04)
+Project Number: OP11-05 (01-K-04)

-Project Description: The Kauai Police Department will use funds to implement an aggressive seat belt enforcement program and participate in the National Click It or Ticket campaign in FFY 2010.
-They will oversee the child passenger safety program for Kauai County.
-In addition, KPD will send officers to the 2010 Lifesavers conference and the quarterly Traffic Commanders meetings.
+Project Description: The Kauai Police Department will use funds to implement an aggressive seat belt enforcement program and participate in the National Click It or Ticket campaign in FFY 2011.
+They will utilize 390 hours of overtime to enforce seat belt and child restraint laws.
+In addition, they will oversee the child passenger safety program for Kauai County.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.

-5 Project Title: Hawaii County Police Department - Click It or Ticket Campaign
+5 | Project Title: Hawaii County Police Department - Click It or Ticket Campaign

-Project Number: OP10-05 (02-H-01)
+Project Number: OP11-05 (02-H-01)

-Project Description: The Hawaii County Police Department will use funds to conduct two or more "Click It or Ticket" 3-on-3 basketball tournaments, at least one in East Hawaii and one in West Hawaii, for youth aged 6 through 18.
+Project Description: The Hawaii County Police Department will use funds to conduct two or more "Click It or Ticket" 3-on-3 basketball tournaments, at least one in East Hawaii and one in West Hawaii, for youth ages 6 through 18.
 Each event will run 2-3 days.
 The project plans on participation of 600 youths and attendance of an additional 1200 people at the events.
 The project hopes to obtain at least 1,000 pledges from youth and adults to wear their seat belts and ensure that all occupants of vehicles operated by them are using their restraints.
 The project will involve the community and student volunteers to assist in operating the tournament and coordinate a media event to be held during the tournament.
 The tournaments will be held on or about the "Click It or Ticket" mobilization effort.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.